WomackCodes/Rho/rho.md

-##  💲💲  Welcome to "Rho - Markets Simplifie"  💲💲
+##  💲💲  Welcome to "Rho - Markets Simplified"  💲💲

 ### _What the app looks like:_